sergioasb8/col-spanish/README.md

     - delete punctuation marks
     - delete accents

++ encrypting functions:
+    - set_characters:
+        > delete duplicate characters inside the sentence. save it in the same order,
+        > as it appears in the sentence not in an aleatory order as set()
+    - create_dictionary:
+        > Recieves two lists and create a dictionary where one is the key and the
+        > other one is the value.
+    - generate_pass:
+        > This function create a safe encrypted version of your data.

 ### Geting Started
 The package can be found in Pypi, hence you can install it using pip
 ```bash